Guide to Buying Real Estate With a Credit Card

 There are major disadvantages to using a credit card to invest in real estate.
 If you’re considering how to buy rental property with credit cards, keep in mind the following drawbacks:

-• You’ll face high interest rates: If you have to draw a cash advance against your credit card to buy real estate, you’ll face expensive APRs, compared to other financing sources, like a personal loan.
-According to the latest Federal Reserve data, the average credit card rate across all accounts with balances is currently 22.76%.
-By comparison, the average personal loan rate is 12.36%.
+• You’ll face high interest rates.
+If you have to draw a cash advance against your credit card to buy real estate, you’ll face high APRs compared to other financing sources, such as a personal loan.
+According to the latest Federal Reserve data, the average credit card rate across all accounts with balances in May 2026 was 21.00%.
+By comparison, the average personal loan rate for a 24-month loan was 11.40%.

-• You’re taking on a lot of risk: How credit cards work is that they let you purchase goods and services, even if you don’t have the cash to cover the full amount, immediately.
-The caveat, however, is that you’ll need to repay the amount either in a lump sum when your statement is due or over time.
+• You’re taking on a lot of risk.
+How credit cards work is that they let you purchase goods and services, even if you don’t have the cash to cover the full amount immediately.
+The caveat, however, is that you’ll need to repay the amount either in a lump sum when your statement is due or over time with interest.

 If you successfully buy real estate with a credit card, you’re legally liable for that debt and must repay it based on the rate and terms of your credit card agreement.
 This holds true regardless of whether your investment turns a profit.
 Plus, if you choose to pay back the funds you borrowed over many months, you’ll incur exorbitant interest charges in addition to the principal balance.